 As it were, I wish I had, because the journey out to the beach and back ended up costing us 20 Cuban Convertible Pesos (also known as CUC and are equivalent to 1 USD).

-Keep in mind that it had cost us 25 CUC to take a five hour bus to the Trinidad the day before.
-I was not impressed.
+Keep in mind that it had cost us 25 CUC to take a five hour bus to the Trinidad the day before and we’d taken much cheaper taxi rides in Havanna.

-We haggled and he quoted us 4 CUC at the time, (he’d wanted 8 CUCs to begin with).
-Joke was on us when he took us to our destination and told us it was 4 CUCs each.
+We haggled with the driver and he quoted us 4 CUC at the time, (he’d wanted 8 CUCs to begin with).
+Joke was on us when he took us to our destination (a very short distance away!) and told us it was 4 CUCs each.

-This was organised again by the same casa owner, as we clearly hadn’t learned our mistake the first time.
-We were taken to a house in Trinidad and mounted the sorriest looking pair of horses I’d seen in a long while.
+Organised through our casa owner, we were taken to a house in Trinidad and mounted the sorriest looking pair of horses I’d seen in a long while.

 From there, we began a long, bumpy journey out to the “waterfall” – what ended up being no more than a trickle into a tiny lagoon (to be fair, waterfalls are weather reliant, but still annoying when it was sold as this impressive great thing).
-We had to pay 6 CUCs for someone to “mind the horses”, after paying for the ride itself, which was a bit annoying but I guess an amount I wasn’t losing any sleep over.
+There was a fee of 6 CUCs for someone to mind the horses while we checked out the waterfall, not too annoying but something it would’ve been good to know in advance.

-For the entire trip, my heart went out to the horses, who were constantly whipped into submission by the tour operators.
+For the entire trip, my heart went out to the horses.

-The Cuban horses were driven for hours without stopping and whipped despite them moving as fast as they were able to.
+The Cuban horses were driven for hours without stopping and whipped although they were moving as fast as they were able to.

 My horse was harassed by one of the tour operators when going uphill, despite the fact that there was no room for it to move past the horse in front.
 It stumbled so heavily that I nearly fell off it, which would have led to me being trampled by those behind me.

-By the time we arrived back in Trinidad, the creatures sides were streaked with sweat.
+By the time we arrived back in Trinidad, the creatures’ sides were streaked with sweat.
 They were exhausted.
-I felt sorry to leave them, but at the same time I couldn’t wait to get away.
+It was an awful feeling, leaving them there.

 Like many public toilets around the world, Cuban ones often don’t feature toilet paper.
-I had read up about this in advanced and packed my own roll.
+I had read up about this in advance and packed my own rolls.

 What I didn’t know was that many attendants on tourist routes charge you just to enter the toilet.